 Use one of the following methods to correct this:

-If you turned on EC2 Serial Console for Windows, then you can use it to troubleshoot supported Nitro-based instance types.
-The serial console helps you troubleshoot boot issues, network configuration, and SSH configuration issues.
-The serial console connects to your instance without the need for a working network connection.
-You can access the serial console using the Amazon EC2 console or the AWS Command Line Interface (AWS CLI).
+If you turned on the EC2 serial console for Linux instances, then you can use it to troubleshoot supported Nitro-based instance types and bare metal instances.
+The serial console helps you troubleshoot boot issues and network and SSH configuration issues.
+The serial console connects to your instance without needing a working network connection.
+To access the serial console, use the Amazon EC2 console or the AWS Command Line Interface (AWS CLI).

-Before using the serial console, grant access to it at the account level.
-Then, create AWS Identity and Access Management (IAM) policies granting access to your IAM users.
-Also, every instance using the serial console must include at least one password-based user.
-If your instance is unreachable and you haven't configured access to the serial console, follow the instructions in Method 2: Use a rescue instance.
-For information on configuring the EC2 Serial Console for Linux, see Configure access to the EC2 Serial Console.
+If your instance is unreachable and you haven't configured access to the serial console, then follow the instructions in Use a rescue instance.
+For information on configuring the EC2 serial console for Linux instances, see Configure access to the EC2 serial console.

 Note: If you receive errors when running AWS CLI commands, make sure that you're using the most recent version of the AWS CLI.

 Use a rescue instance

 Warning: The following procedure requires stopping the instance.
 Data that's stored in instance store volumes is lost when the instance is stopped.
 Make sure that you save a backup of the data before stopping the instance.
 Unlike Amazon Elastic Block Store (Amazon EBS)-backed volumes, instance store volumes are ephemeral and don't support data persistence.